 Earth tones and natural colors are key.
 Fixtures and appliances have a robust yet warm look.
 Terracotta or marble tiles (or tiles that look like terracotta or marble) are a defining feature of the Tuscan kitchen.

-The Mission style-Kitchen features custom wood cabinetry and wood flooring.
+The Mission-style kitchen features custom wood cabinetry and wood flooring.
 Wall tiles add a Southwestern accent.
 As for fixtures, you’re looking at copper and bronze.
 There should be a slight patina to everything as if the kitchen has its own history and secrets.

-The craftsman kitchen is similar, but it has more of an Americana, prairie feel.
+The craftsman kitchen is similar, but it has more of an Americana prairie feel.
 This article explains the subtle difference.

 Nothing earthy here.
-As the name suggests, the industrial kitchen is a place work gets done.
+As the name suggests, the industrial kitchen is a place where work gets done.
 The materials are rugged: zinc, stainless steel, and wood–the kind you chop things on.
-The tools are on display and sometimes so are the ducts, pipes, and brickwork.
+The tools are on display, and sometimes so are the ducts, pipes, and brickwork.
 Form follows function in this design.

 Edison light bulbs are a popular choice in an industrial kitchen.
 New LEDs in that style are a cost-saving and green option.